 Here is how you can get your NIN in UK.
 National Identification Number, also known as NIN is the unique number identifier, that identifies you for life and is issued to you by National Identity Management Commission, after your enrolment.
 It is used to match you with your biometric data and other details in the National Identity Database during verification and authentication

 The current NIN registration deadline presents special challenges for Nigerians living abroad.
-The added logistical and procedural costs for the NIN registration can be excessively discouraging given the travel restrictions and income limitations caused by the pandemic in their host countries.
+You can face some difficulty abroad, given the travel and income restrictions imposed by the pandemic in some host countries.